norswap/autumn/doc/autumn/guide/own-parsers.md

 }
 ```

-If you omit `inline`, a new instance of `Parser` will be created to wrap the call `hello()` and
+If you omit `inline`, a new instance of `Parser` will be created to wrap the call to `hello()` and
 that instance will be passed to `opt`.
 Creating the instance is an additional and unecessary cost,
-but the real problem is the creation of [megamorphic call sites], which are real performance killers
-on the JVM.
+and this would also create a [megamorphic call site], another big performance penalty on the JVM.

-[megamorphic call sites]: ../notes/megamorphic.md
+[megamorphic call site]: ../notes/megamorphic.md

 Finally, `Parser` parameters should be marked as `crossinline`.
 This prevents them from containing
 non-local returns.
 For instance, without `crossinline` you could write: